loosely-covered/set-lists/README.md

 ## Overview

-This repository contains the Set Lists for Loosely Covered's gigs.
+This repository contains the Set Lists for our gigs.

 This `set-lists` repo contains YAML files (e.g., `test-set-list.yml`) that each define: